Skip to content

 IR schema

-Axint’s Intermediate Representation (IR) is the cross-language contract that makes it possible for both the TypeScript and Python SDKs to produce byte-identical Swift output.
+Axint’s Intermediate Representation (IR) is the cross-language contract that makes it possible for .axint, TypeScript, and Python sources to produce byte-identical Swift output.
 Every authoring surface eventually serializes to this schema; the validator and generator operate purely on the IR.

 {